The Magic System

 Tally and Threshold

 Every wizard has a threshold score, defining safe limits on his magic.
-His starting threshold (acquired when the user first buys a spell) is 5.
+His starting threshold (acquired Magery 0) is 5.
 If a wizard’s tally remains at or below his threshold, then everything’s fine.
 If his tally exceeds his threshold, then bad things can happen.
 He must make a Calamity Check – a roll on the Calamity Table (below) – on any turn that he goes over his threshold for any reason.
 While he’s over his threshold, he must also make a Calamity Check on any turn that he casts a spell (even one with zero cost) or adds to his tally to maintain a spell.

-Extra Magical Ability [10/level]: Your ability to cast spells is improved, so you have +10 Threshold and +15 Recovery Rate for every level of this advantage.
+Extra Magical Ability [10/level, max 4]: Your ability to cast spells is improved, so you have +5 Threshold and +7 Recovery Rate for every level of this advantage.

 Casting Spells